BrianHicks/finch/README.md

 To get descriptions of the commands, run `finch help` or `finch help [command]`.

+## Contributing/Development/Hacking

+To be painfully honest I haven't thought through the licensing of this tool yet.
+It will be some form of open source, probably MIT or BSD.
+If you want to contribute now (as if anyone would) please understand that I may not accept pull requests until I figure this out and you agree with how your work is being licensed.

+That said, `go get github.com/BrianHicks/finch` (or `git clone`, of course) should do the trick.
+You can run `make deps` to get everything.
+Before you commit, please run `make test`, `make lint`, and `gofmt`.
+It'll make everyone's lives easier.

+If you have any thoughts about licensing or build tools please tell me!
+My email address is in my Github profile if you don't want to just open an issue.
+This is my first "real" go project and I'm open to changing things to fit with what the community usually expects.

 [mf]: http://markforster.squarespace.com/ "Get Everything Done - Mark Forster"
 [fv]: http://archive.constantcontact.com/fs004/1100358239599/archive/1109980854493.html "Final Version"